EliasLeijon/NLP-DocBERT-financial-news-trading/README.md

+# TDDE09 Project status report week 2
+## What has been done
+This week we sucessfully implemented a docbert which is able to process larger documents in an efficient manner.
+Our own collected news were nicely processed, and we got started on our presentation and abstract for the report.

+## What will be done the comming week
+This week we will have a lot to do.

+ - [ ] Firtly, we should experiment with how a difference in text-length in the training dataset compared to the testing dataset can affect prediction quality.
+I propose that we do this by finding a labeled dataset with a lot of variance in length, and split this dataset into 3 sets, one with the longer documents, one with middle long document and one with the shortest documents.
+Then we should train a model on the middle and short datasets and evaluate these on the long dataset.
+Note.
+The short and the middle dataset should have an equal amount of entries.

+- [ ] Secondly, we should process the rest of our data similarly to how the own-collected news were processed.

+- [ ] We should also thoroughly examine our litterature, mainly the [text-splitting with overlap article](https://arxiv.org/pdf/1904.08398.pdf) and the [original docbert article](https://arxiv.org/pdf/1910.10781.pdf), to see if anything is missing in our BERT arcitechture.

+- [ ] Furthermore, we should train a BERT on our training datasets and evaluate it on the test dataset.

+## Current problems
+Besides a lot of work in front of us, we do not have any current problems.

 # TDDE09 Project status report week 1
 ## What has been done
 Starting with what we are supposed to have done.